FourtyThree43/alx-backend-user-data/README.md

 ## Description

-- This repository contains the user data for the backend project.
+- This repository contains the user data for the backend Authentification project.

 ## Usage